ChampagneD/Stinky_Adventures/README.md

 ### Web game in solo

-Adventure and reflection game about a sheriff deputy who got to choose between multiple game path and who's getting mocked by a cynical and omnipotent narrator
+Adventure and narrative game about a sheriff deputy who got to choose between multiple game path and who's getting mocked by a cynical and omnipotent narrator

 ## Rules